electric-sql/electric/docs/examples/checkout.md

 ---
 title: Checkout
-description: A simple online store and checkout example using Supabase Postgres
+description: A online store and checkout example using Electric with Supabase and Ionic
 sidebar_position: 30
 ---